akeneo/pim-api-docs/content/app-portal/get-started.md

 ### Sections:

 - Dashboard: get an overview of your app's analytics (views and activations) and manage your app list.
-- Activations: view all your app activations
+- Activations: view the number of times your app has been activated
 - My company: manage your company profile and members
 - Dev resources: redirects you to this website
 - Technical blog: redirects you to our technical blog on Medium: [Akeneo Labs](https://medium.com/akeneo-labs)

 ## App Portal workflow

-You use App Portal to submit apps to the App Store, manage your apps, and view analytics.
+Use the App Portal to submit apps to the App Store, manage your apps and view analytics.

 ### Step 1: Create your password